lew181818/sei-cortex-demo/README.md

 <img width="472" height="284" alt="image" src="https://github.com/user-attachments/assets/b1bcc9a2-4a98-4991-a75c-b856c69d9133" />

 Copy and paste the streamlit.py code and environment.yml files into the streamlit app.
+Click "Run" and start asking questions!

+# Items to explore
+1. Try searching without using the SEI docs
+2. Try out different models
+3. Observe the chunks that are returned and how relevant they are
+4. Try creating smaller or larger chunks and see if the responses are better / worse.